zeeshank1/system-design-digest/fundamentals.md

 ### 45. CAP Theorem and Trade-offs
 - **Consistency**: All nodes see the same data at the same time.
 - **Availability**: Every request receives a response (success/fail).
-- **Partition Tolerance**: System continues to operate despite network partitions.
+- **Partition Tolerance**: The system continues to operate despite network partitions.

 ### 46. Latency Optimization
 - **Geographic Load Balancing**: Route traffic to the nearest data center.